nswbmw/promise-a-plus-plus/README.md

 1. If `x` is not an object or function, fulfill `promise` with `x`.

 If a promise is resolved with a thenable that participates in a circular thenable chain, such that the recursive nature of `[[Resolve]](promise, thenable)` eventually causes `[[Resolve]](promise, thenable)` to be called again, following the above algorithm will lead to infinite recursion.
 Implementations are encouraged, but not required, to detect such recursion and reject `promise` with an informative `TypeError` as the reason. [[3.6](#notes)]

+### Named Promise

+Promise can have a name. `then` can have one or more parameters, the first paramter still is value that last promise resolve, others are injected by name.

+1. If Promise constructor have a name, use this `name` as this promise name.
+   1. If return a value, belows `then` and `catch` will get it by name.
+   2. If throw a error, belows `then` and `catch` will get it by name.
+2. If `then` have a name, use this `name` as returned promise name.
+3. If `catch` have a name, use this `name` as returned promise name.

 ## Notes